Wayoung7/mono-diagram/README.md

 ## TODO

 1. Node in dag can be a table.
-This enables you to draw class diagram (this is easy)
+This enables you to draw class diagram
-2. Improve edge drawing in dag (this is hard)
+2. Improve edge drawing in dag
-3. Add plain-text Venn diagram (this is hard)
+3. Add plain-text Venn diagram
-4. Add plain-text sequence diagram (this is easy)
+4. Add plain-text sequence diagram
 5. Make more flexible table with cells spanning multiple rows and columns

 ## Contribution and Help

-Any contribution is always welcomed, even just ideas.
+Any contribution is welcome, even just ideas.

 Feel free to open an issue or contact me if you find any bugs.